kxdang/kiendang.me/content/blog/061-october-2019-pomodoro/index.md

 ![](./pomotodooct2019.png)

-I had a surgery mid October which has halted my progress, throughout my recovery, I spent some time researching all the drugs I've taken since June.
+I had a surgery mid October which has halted my progress, throughout my recovery, I spent some time researching all the medications I've taken since June.
 I used my education in biochemistry to fuel some creative writing and research to keep me preoccupied while in bed.

 I'm more than satisfied at these current numbers as I haven't expected much from this month.
 I aim to finish this course by November, then start building projects for my portfolio.